nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 1. Select **+Attributes & Images**.
 The tab appears to the right.
 2. Select the **attributes** tab.
 3. Drag your desired attribute into the WYSIWYG editor.
-Alternatively, you can simply type your attribute if you know it's format and name.
+Alternatively, you can simply type your attribute if you know its format and name.

 **Images**